SandeshRKarande/complex-workflow-demo/README.md

-# complex-workflow-demo
+# Develop a Complex workflow:
 This is a complex workflow demo challenge.
+The workflow will cover the following topics:
+- Push Trigger
+- Multiple runners
+- Job dependencies

+# Steps to be included while creating workflow
+- Workflow file in a new repo
+- Push trigger
-Four jobs on different runners and dependency.
+- Four jobs
+  1. Job 1 - ubuntu-latest
+  2. Job 2 - windows-latest
+  3. Job 3 - macos-latest
+  4. Job 4 - any machine.
+Depends on jobs 1, 2 and 3.
+- Print the date